Medium (website)

-Medium is an American online publishing platform developed by Evan Williams and launched in August 2012.
+Medium is an American online publishing platform for written content such as articles and blogs, developed by Evan Williams and launched in August 2012.
 It is owned by A Medium Corporation.
 The platform is an example of social journalism, having a hybrid collection of amateur and professional people and publications, or exclusive blogs or publishers on Medium, and is regularly regarded as a blog host.

-Williams, previously co-founder of Blogger and Twitter, initially developed Medium as a means to publish writings and documents longer than Twitter's 140-character (now 280-character) maximum.
+Williams, who previously co-founded Blogger and Twitter, initially developed Medium as a means to publish writings and documents longer than Twitter's then 140-character maximum.

-In March 2021, Medium announced a change in its publishing strategy and business model.
-The change is to its mix of paid journalists working on its own publications – this will be proportionally reduced – versus its support of independent writers, which will increase.
+In March 2021, Medium announced a change in its publishing strategy and business model, reducing its own publications and increasing support of independent writers.